-Nest Hub Max may soon switch over to Fuchsia OS
+Google's Nest Hub Max may soon switch to Fuchsia OS

-While Google quietly released Fuchsia OS to the first-generation Nest Hub earlier this year, the operating system is now heading to the Nest Hub Max.
+While Google quietly released Fuchsia OS on the first-generation Nest Hub earlier this year, it looks like the operating system (OS) is headed to the Nest Hub Max.

-According to a comment that was posted to the Fuchsia code change, Google is prepping an update for the Nest Hub Max that will change its system from the Linux-based Cast OS to Fuchsia OS.
+According to a comment posted to the Fuchsia code change, Google is prepping an update for the Nest Hub Max that will shift its OS from the Linux-based Cast OS to Fuchsia OS.

 Spotted by 9to5Google, Fuchsia is in its final stage of internal testing for the smart home device.
-Considering the change wasn’t very noticeable on the Nest Hub, it’s unlikely to be all that big of a deal on this larger variant.
+Considering the change wasn’t very noticeable with the Nest Hub, it’s unlikely to be all that big of a deal on the larger device.

-Fuschia is Google’s own operating system that is made for its smart home devices.
-However, not a lot is known about it yet and it could amount to more in the future.
+Fuschia is Google’s operating system designed for its smart home devices.
+It’s unclear when Fuchsia will release on the Hub Max.

 Source: 9to5Google